-Multiple Animal Permit - A permit issued by the Animal Care & Control Department that is required to operate a Multiple Animal site.
+Multiple Animal License - A license issued by the Animal Control Department that is required to operate a Multiple Animal site.

-Multiple Animal Site - Property in a residential Zone, upon which more than ten (10) dogs or cats, in any combination, are in compliance with a current multiple animal permit obtained by the Owner or custodian of the animals.
+Multiple Animal Site - Property in a residential Zone, upon which more than seven (7) dogs or cats, in any combination, are in compliance with a current multiple animal license obtained by the Owner or custodian of the animals.

-Owner - A person eighteen (18) years of age or older, or the parent or guardian of a person under eighteen (18) years of age, or responsible person who owns, keeps, cares for, or harbors an animal, or who allows an animal to remain on or about his premises for more than 14 consecutive days.
+Owner - A person eighteen (18) years of age or older, or the parent or guardian of a person under eighteen (18) years of age, or responsible person who owns, keeps, cares for, or harbors an animal.